General context, key principles and hot topics

-Authorities that investigate corporate crime in the UK, such as the SFO or HMRC, often conduct dawn raids of business or residential premises under the authority of a search warrant issued by a court.
-Depending on the specific powers of the law enforcement agency conducting a raid, the raid is often undertaken in conjunction with a local police force.
+Authorities that investigate corporate crime, such as the Serious Fraud Office (SFO) or Her Majesty’s Revenue and Customs (HMRC), often conduct dawn raids of business or residential premises under the authority of a search warrant issued by a court.
+A raid is often undertaken in conjunction with a local police force.

-When a raid is carried out under a warrant (searches without warrant are permissible subject to overarching statutory controls), the authority may only search the premises specified in the warrant and seize items within the scope of the warrant.
+When a raid is carried out under a warrant (searches without warrant are permissible subject to overarching statutory controls), the authority may only search the premises specified in the warrant.

 In England, Wales and Northern Ireland, certain categories of material, such as confidential journalistic material or personal records created in the course of a business (e.g., patient records in a medical practice) cannot be seized during a raid without additional authorisations being obtained, in some circumstances from particular courts.
 Different rules apply in Scotland.

-The CMA may conduct a dawn raid of business premises without a warrant.
+The Competition and Markets Authority (CMA) may conduct a dawn raid of business premises without a warrant.

 Some authorities have additional powers that can be exercised during a dawn raid; for example, the SFO and the CMA may compel a person to answer questions relevant to the search, such as regarding the location of certain documents.
 These powers, and equivalent sanctions, are mirrored by means of disclosure notices issued pursuant to sections 60 to 70 of the Serious Organised Crime and Police Act 2005, although the prosecutor rather than the investigator must sanction the use of these notices.

-If there are significant errors in either the process of obtaining a warrant or authorising a raid, or in the execution of a raid, the raid can be challenged by judicial review and rendered unlawful and the material seized during the raid could be rendered inadmissible, or returned to the subject.
+If there are significant errors in either the process of obtaining a warrant or authorising a raid, or in the execution of a raid, the warrant can be challenged by judicial review and rendered unlawful and the material seized during the raid could be rendered inadmissible or returned to the subject.

 27 How can privileged material be lawfully protected from seizure during a dawn raid or in response to a search warrant in your country?